How to Meditate in a Digital World

-The busier we get, the more apps are released, the more tasks and responsibilities we pile upon ourselves, the easier it is to lose track of the day to day.
-Mindfulness is by no means a new term on the wellness scene, and yet mastering the art of meditation isn’t easy in a digital world.
-So if you’re working in the city and struggling to find time to reconnect with yourself and the world around you, read our guide to meditation in 2017 – from online courses to new city services.
+Now, more than ever, it is important that we remain mindful.
+The more stress we place upon ourselves (or have placed upon us), the more tasks and responsibilities we try to take on, the easier it is to lose track of the day to day.
+Mindfulness is nothing new, but mastering the art of meditation isn’t easy in a digital world.
+So, if you’re working from home and struggling to find time to reconnect with yourself and the world around you, read our guide to meditation in 2020 – from mastering the basics to online courses.

 Through meditation, we can learn to live life more mindfully.
 Not sure what that means?
 It’s all about switching from ‘doing mode’ to ‘being mode’.
 Doing mode is our mind’s version of autopilot, the brain rationally trying to achieve things and complete tasks by identifying potential problems and solving them to complete tasks.

 This is great for getting to work on time, cooking your favourite meal in 20 minutes or getting your chores done on a Saturday morning, but the problem comes when we try to address emotional problems in ‘doing mode’.
 Feelings of sadness, happiness or other emotional experiences should be practised with a ‘being’ mind, to avoid distraction and eventual amplification of problems.

 You may be living on autopilot if you find yourself forgetting what you’re doing, getting distracted online and driving without realising where you’re going.

 Mindfulness through meditation is about training the mind to move from doing mode to being mode, living more consciously to help us avoid emotional issues by using distractions and living on autopilot.
 Mindfulness is about creating choice and acting, not reacting.
 Living in the present moment.

 Don’t have time to meditate?